AdrianInsua/release-notes-generator/src/configuration/README.md

 <details>
   <summary>Example</summary>

-If these are your latest releases:
+With latest releases:

   1. 1.1.0
   2. 1.0.0
   3. 0.1.0

-- `useLast` with value 0 || 1 is used to get Release notes for unpublished version.
+- `useLast` with value 0 or 1 is used to get Release notes for unpublished version.
 We get all pull requests since version `1.1.0`.

 - `useLast` with value 2 means that we are getting all Pull Request from version `1.0.0` to `1.1.0`, creating the release notes for version `1.1.0`.